National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 In Real World Data analysis, the meaning is a bit different.
 In the [Protocol Pad Detailed Instructions](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37), we write

-1. In human subjects research, the protocol is what turns data into evidence: By following rules of methodology, we claim that the data we collect can support conclusions broader than the data set itself.
-"Protocol" can also refer to a specific set of steps that lead to reproducible results.
+> In human subjects research, the protocol is what turns data into evidence: By following rules of methodology,
+> we claim that the data we collect can support conclusions broader than the data set itself.
+> "Protocol" can also refer to a specific set of steps that lead to reproducible results.
+>

-1. Data-only research, like that in N3C, is different from prospective research, because we must make allowances for incomplete data, for selection bias, for access bias, for poor recording, for late recording, for differences in clinical practice across sites, for differences in documentation practice across sites...
+> Data-only research, like that in N3C, is different from prospective research,
+> because we must make allowances for incomplete data, for selection bias, for access bias, for poor recording, for late recording,
+> for differences in clinical practice across sites, for differences in documentation practice across sites...
-  In other words, there are many issues with the data, before one gets to the analysis of scientific interest.
+> In other words, there are many issues with the data, before one gets to the analysis of scientific interest.
-  This process of research is also called by Stoudt and colleagues, the "data analysis workflow." [ref](https://pubmed.ncbi.nlm.nih.gov/33735208/)
+> This process of research is also called by Stoudt and colleagues, the "data analysis workflow" [-@stoudt_2021].

 {Add a short paragraph here about what a protocol is, and if it's different than the steps outlined above (I assume not, just specialized for RWD analyses)}